The 1800s and Garibaldi

-The defeat of Napoleon at Waterloo (June 18, 1815) did not compromise the freedom of San Marino which, owing to a rather ambiguous diplomatic policy adopted up to that time, managed to maintain its independence even after the Congress of Vienna in 1815.
-In fact, thanks to the prudent refusal to Napoleon’s proposal in 1797 to extend its territories, San Marino was not considered to be an ally of France.
+Napoleon’s defeat at Waterloo (June 18, 1815) did not affect the freedom of San Marino, which, thanks to the somewhat ambiguous attitude adopted up to that time, managed to maintain its independence even after the Congress of Vienna (1815), as it could not be defined as an ally of France, thanks to its prescient refusal to expand its territory at Napoleon’s proposal in 1797.

-The rebirth of San Marino during this difficult period has been attributed to the Regent Antonio Onofri, who will, from then on, be called the “Father of the Country” (Antonio Onofri died on February 25, 1825).
+The rebirth of San Marino during this troubled period can be attributed to Antonio Onofri, the Captain Regent, to whom would later be attributed the epithet “father of the Fatherland” (he died on February 25, 1825).

-The only possibility of salvation was to take refuge in the small Republic.
-Thus, he repeated the request by sending two messengers and, then, without waiting for a reply, entered into San Marino territory with his 1500 men.
-He personally went to the Public Palace to present the request for asylum.
+The only chance of salvation was the small Republic.
+Therefore Garibaldi repeated his request by sending two messengers and, without waiting for a reply, with his wife Anita and the remaining 1,500 men crossed the borders of San Marino.

-The Regent, Domenico Maria Belzoppi (who had also participated in the liberal movements) granted asylum and came to the rescue of Garibaldi and his men.
-In return, he wanted assurance that San Marino would not become involved in any armed confrontations.
-Garibaldi accompanied his men to the convent of the Friars Minor Capuchin where he dispersed his army.
-Some found refuge in families; others left in small groups.
+Captain Regent Domenico Maria Belzoppi, formerly a participant in the liberal uprisings, welcomes and rescues Garibaldi and his men, asking in return to prevent San Marino from being involved in armed clashes.
+Garibaldi accompanies his men to the Convent of the Capuchin Friars where he disbands the army.
+Some soldiers found refuge with San Marino families; others left in small groups.

 On the night of July 31, 1849, with the help of a local guide, Garibaldi, Anita and 150 loyalists leave the country, managing to evade the surveillance of 12,000 Austrian soldiers surrounding the Titan, and move toward Cesenatico to reach Venice by sea.